pieroproietti/penguins-eggs/README.md

 The `eggs produce` command is highly customizable and offers flexibility in generating live images according to specific needs.
 It provides a comprehensive set of options and flags to tailor the output image and its behavior.
 > [!TIP]
-> If you are interested in exploring the code implementation of the `eggs produce` command, you can refer to the [src/commands/produce.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/produce.ts) file in the penguins-eggs GitHub repository.
+> <p align="justify">  If you are interested in exploring the code implementation of the `eggs produce` command, you can refer to the [src/commands/produce.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/produce.ts) file in the penguins-eggs GitHub repository.
 This file contains the source code responsible for implementing the functionality of the `eggs produce` command.
-Examining this code can provide further insights into the inner workings of the command and its interaction with the system to generate the live image.
+Examining this code can provide further insights into the inner workings of the command and its interaction with the system to generate the live image.</p>

 ## `eggs status`
  The `eggs status` command provides information about the status of eggs.
 It is a command-line interface (CLI) command that can be executed with various options.
 Here is a breakdown of the command's usage: